Interpreting - BA

 Required Supporting Course Work 1 | ||

-Interpreting majors satisfy the Writing Requirement for Majors by completing INTP 4210W Senior Seminar.
-They complete the Liberal Arts and Sciences Core Writing Requirement with three other writing-intensive courses (CORE 1000W The Reflective Woman or CORE 2000W The Reflective Woman, CORE 3990W Global Search for Justice, and any other writing-intensive course in another department).
+Interpreting majors satisfy the Writing Requirement for Majors by completing INTP 4200W Work Readiness.
+They complete the Liberal Arts and Sciences Core Writing Requirement with three other writing-intensive courses (CORE 1000W The Reflective Woman, CORE 3990W Global Search for Justice, and any other writing-intensive course in another department).

 Code | Title | Credits |